stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/rnaseq-expression-classification.md

 These must then be provided to the workflow through the `reference_counts` parameter.
 By default, all reference files will be used by the app, but this can be restricted to one of the three tumor types [Blood, Brain, Solid] through the app settings.

+!!! caution
+    The RNA-Seq Expression Classification tool does not allow the same sample name to be included more than once.
+If data from multiple projects is requested through St. Jude Cloud Genomics Platform, a sample may be included more than once.
+We offer an opinionated deduplication method at https://github.com/stjudecloud/utilities.

 ### Running the tool

 Once you've uploaded data to your cloud workspace, click "Launch Tool" on the tool's landing page.
 A dropdown will present the different presets for running the workflow.
 Here, you can select whether you wish to start with a counts file or a BAM file.
 Once the tool has been vended, **copy** the workflow to the project containing the reference data.